-We are always endeavouring to provide our parents and carers with the very best in communication tools.
-To this end our Department of Education endorsed app uses the latest in technology.
-Having School Star on your phone means that you will never miss another message form the school again.
+We endeavour to provide our parents and carers with the very best in communication tools.
+To this end, our Department of Education endorsed app, School Star, uses the latest in technology and security.
+With School Star on your phone you will never miss another message from the school again.

 A Fathering Project School Group has been established at our school.
 Their aim is to improve child development outcomes by inspiring and equipping fathers and father figures to engage positively with their children.